PTiagorio/dfl-study-based-on-dl/mdpi-paper/figure-reprodution/Readme.md

 ## License

-Please refer to the repository's license file for the terms under which this code and the accompanying files may be used.
+This code is released under the Apache 2.0 license.
+See the LICENSE file for more details.